-E.3 OPA's Demand Response (DR3) Program43
+E.3 OPA's Demand Response (DR3) Program44

-The Ontario Power Authority (OPA) is implementing a contractual load reduction program for market participants, LDC-connected participants and aggregators who are capable of providing a net electricity load reduction of at least 5 MW and, for aggregators, 25 MW.
+The IESO implemented a contractual load reduction program for market participants, LDCconnected participants and aggregators who are capable of providing a net electricity load reduction of at least 5 MW and, for aggregators, 25 MW.
 Refer to the OPA's DR3 Contract, Program Rules and related Manuals on their web site for full details.

-This section sets out how the IESO settles the DR3 Program on behalf of the OPA and DR3 Program participants.
+This section sets out how the IESO settles the DR3 Program.
 To the extent of any inconsistency between the provisions of the DR3 Program rules and this section, the DR3 Program rules shall govern.